magento/devdocs/guides/v2.1/cloud/cdn/fastly-waf-service.md

 The standard Magento Cloud WAF powered by Fastly does not support the following features:

-- Filtering for TCP, UDP or ICMP requests
+- Filtering for TCP, UDP, or ICMP requests
 - Protection against malware or bot mitigation
 - Rate limiting or virtual patching
 - Configuring a logging endpoint for customer